 by punishment and ultimately death?

-2. Does Man need fiat law above natural law?
+2. Does Man need fiat law above and beyond natural law?
 Does Man need to obey

 fiat Law?
 Did fiat law really come from God or just come from Moses or myth

 in the likeness of God need to obey anything other than his own native

 feelings?
 Why should he be asked to despise, ignore or violate his